progressivemind/product-leadership-final/02-roadmap/outcome-roadmap.md

 _What did you sequence first, what did you push out, and what did you cut entirely, and why?
 Use WSJF / cost of delay reasoning where it helps._

-> I chose to sequence … first because …
+> I chose to sequence timely intervention, personalized engagement, and accessibility first because they have the strongest combination of customer impact, strategic alignment, and urgency.
+Timely intervention directly targets KR2, while personalized engagement supports KR1 and establishes the behavioral data and learning needed for the later predictive-AI strategy.
 >
-> I pushed out … because …
+> I pushed out predictive personalization, the AI wellness companion, seamless intervention moments, adaptive wellness journeys, and proactive engagement because their value depends on foundations that are not yet sufficiently proven.
+Building sophisticated prediction or AI orchestration before establishing which interventions actually reduce stress risks increasing complexity without improving outcomes.
 >
-> I cut … entirely because …
+> I cut eature-level commitments that do not represent a meaningful customer or business outcome entirely because they would turn the roadmap back into a delivery checklist.
+In particular, I would not treat “crisis mode flow,” “AI-generated check-in prompts,” or “WCAG compliance” as roadmap items in themselves.
+They remain delivery mechanisms within broader strategic bets.
+This keeps scarce capacity focused on changing user outcomes rather than maximizing feature output.

 ## Link to full artifact